 - Ambiguously Gay: The film version of Berger shows little to no interest in any women (though his family thinks he's gotten one pregnant), but is deeply interested in everything Claude does.

-- Artistic License Military: Berger may have been able to fill in for Claude for a single anonymous roll call (he's shown giving a knowing wink to another soldier who stares at him in surprise when he answers for Claude), but as soon as the orders came through for them to ship out to Vietnam, the cat would have been out of the bag no matter what.
-None of Claude's gear would have fit him, none of Claude's squadmates would have kept silent because there's no way in the world they're going to deploy to combat with some asshole they've never seen before who clearly doesn't know what the fuck he's doing, Claude's squad leader, platoon sergeant, and platoon commander would have all done individual inspections of each soldier prior to boarding the plane, and Claude's squad leader would have been the first one to say "who the fuck are you?" to Berger.
+- Artistic License – Military: Berger may have been able to fill in for Claude for a single anonymous roll call (he's shown giving a knowing wink to another soldier who stares at him in surprise when he answers for Claude), but as soon as the orders came through for them to ship out to Vietnam, the cat would have been out of the bag no matter what.
+None of Claude's gear would have fit him, none of Claude's squadmates would have kept silent because there's no way in the world they're going to deploy to combat with someone they've never seen before who clearly doesn't know what he's doing, Claude's squad leader, platoon sergeant, and platoon commander would have all done individual inspections of each soldier prior to boarding the plane, and Claude's squad leader would have been the first one to say "who are you?" to Berger.
 Long before the plane took off, Berger would have been arrested for trespassing and Claude would be classified as a deserter with every cop in the area on the lookout for him.
 Moviegoers with military experience were rolling their eyes big time during this scene.

 - A Day in the Limelight: Each member of the tribe gets to sing a song that tells us a little about their outlook on life.

 - Death by Adaptation: Berger lived in the original play, but in the film adaptation undergoes Claude's fate of dying after being shipped off to Vietnam.

 - Downer Ending: The famous shot of Berger walking into the bowels of the plane after inadvertently taking Claude's place.

 - Eating the Eye Candy: One of the older women at the rich people gathering is very enthusiastic having Berger's butt shoved in her face during "I Got Life".